Late Cenozoic Ice Age: Glaciation of the northern hemisphere

 The glaciation of the Arctic in the Northern Hemisphere commenced with Greenland becoming increasingly covered by an ice sheet in late Pliocene (2.9-2.58 Ma ago).

-The evolution of the Paranthropus occurred 2.7 million years ago.

-2.58 million years ago was the official start of the Quaternary glaciation, the current phase of the Late Cenozoic Ice Age.
-Throughout the Pleistocene, there have been glacial periods (cold periods with extended glaciation) and interglacial periods (warm periods with less glaciation).

-The term stadial is another word for glacial period, and interstadial is another word for interglacial period.
+By about 3 million years ago, an isthmus had formed between North and South America, joining both continents and preventing oceanic currents from circulating between the Pacific and Atlantic oceans.
+As a result the northeast part of the Atlantic Ocean underwent harsher winters.

+The current period is the Quaternary, which started 2.58 million years ago.
+It is divided into the Pleistocene, which ended 11,700 years ago, and the current Holocene.
+The Quaternary is characterized by alternating glacial periods, during which extensive ice sheets cover large portions of the Earth, and interglacial periods, which are warmer with reduced ice cover.

 The oscillation between glacial and interglacial periods is due to the Milankovitch cycles.
-These are cycles that have to do with Earth's axial tilt and orbital eccentricity.
+These are cycles in Earth's axial tilt and orbital eccentricity.
 Earth is currently tilted at 23.5 degrees.
 Over a 41,000 year cycle, the tilt oscillates between 22.1 and 24.5 degrees.
-When the tilt is greater (high obliquity), the seasons are more extreme.
-During times when the tilt is less (low obliquity), the seasons are less extreme.
-Less tilt also means that the polar regions receive less light from the sun.
-This causes a colder global climate as ice sheets start to build up.
+When the tilt is greater (high obliquity), the seasons are more extreme, and the poles receive a greater fraction of the planet's insolation.
+When the tilt is lesser (low obliquity), the seasons are less extreme, and the poles receive a lesser fraction of the insolation.
+As such, at low tilt, the reduced polar sunlight allows polar ice sheets to build, causing a colder global climate via albedo reduction.

-The shape of Earth's orbit around the sun affects the Earth's climate.
+The shape of Earth's orbit around the Sun affects the Earth's climate.
 Over a 100,000 year cycle, Earth oscillates between having a circular orbit to having a more elliptical orbit.
 From 2.58 million years ago to about 1.73 million ± 50,000 years ago, the degree of axial tilt was the main cause of glacial and interglacial periods.

-2.5 million years ago brought about the evolution of the earliest Smilodon species.

-Homo habilis appeared about two million years ago.
-This is the first named species of the genus Homo, although this classification is increasingly controversial.
-Conifer trees became more diverse in the high latitudes.
-The ancestor of cattle evolved in India, the Bos primigenus (aurochs).

-Australopithecines are estimated to have become extinct around 1.7 million years ago.

-The evolution of Homo antecessor occurred 1.2 million years ago.
-Paranthropus also became extinct.

 Around 850,000 ± 50,000 years ago, the degree of orbital eccentricity became the main driver of glacial and interglacial periods rather than the degree of tilt, and this pattern continues to present-day.

-800,000 years ago, the short-faced bear (Arctodus simus) became abundant in North America.

-The evolution of the Homo heidelbergensis happened 600,000 years ago.

-The evolution of Neanderthals occurred 350,000 years ago.

-300,000 years ago, Gigantopithicus went extinct.

-250,000 years ago in Africa were the first anatomically modern humans.